 and save it to another dataset (we could also have saved it to the current dataset).
 To save the query select Save to dataset or project from the Download link:

-There you will be prompted to either select a dataset or project from your recently viewed items , or you can begin typing the name of a different dataset or project and the system will autofill items for you, or save the data as a new dataset:
+There you will be prompted to either select a dataset or project from your recently viewed items , type the name of a different dataset or project and the system will autofill items for you, or save the data as a new dataset:

 The new dataset updates from the original dataset which updates from the source, but it only pulls in the data you want to see: